-This is the 3rd part of my final top 50 OHL players eligible for the 2019 NHL Entry Draft.
-Here you will find players ranked 30 through 11.
+This is the 3rd part of my final top 50 OHL players eligible for the

 This might be the weakest group, 30-11, that I have had to rank since I started covering the OHL over a decade ago.
 First time I can remember ranking guys in this part three that I felt were more likely to go undrafted, than drafted.
 Also the first time I can remember thinking so few of the guys on this list could end up as top 3 round selections.
 Hind sight is 20/20, so it will be interesting to look back on this list in a few years.
 But right now, this draft just does not look great for the OHL, something scouts have been preaching all season long.